 When it comes to your wedding day, it’s easy to overthink things.
 Sure, it’s one of the biggest days of your life (gulp), but that doesn’t mean you can’t take it easy on at least some of the details.
-When you already have enough to stress over, taking the less-is-more approach to your wedding-day hairstyle is the way to go.
-Enter: the bridal ponytail.
+When you already have enough to worry about, taking the "less is more" approach to your wedding-day hairstyle is the way to go.
+Enter the bridal ponytail.

-The perfect middle ground between a minimalist low ponytail and a textured plait.
-This bride gives the sporty 'do a romantic contrast with a feminine ball-gown silhouette and a statement earring.
+This style is the perfect middle ground between a minimalist low ponytail and a textured plait.
+The sporty 'do is also a nice contrast against this feminine ballgown silhouette and statement earrings.

 The Glam Ponytail

 Channel your inner Grecian goddess with a low, understated bridal ponytail that's fuss-free yet still glamorous.
 Whether you pull back sleek, straightened locks or curly hair, the result will be equally polished.
 For a high-impact finish, play up your look with gold hoops or a set of sparkly bridal hairpins.

 This architectural spin is just as elevated and chic as it is sleek.
 We love how this bride didn't let her shorter lengths detract from a sophisticated wedding ponytail.
 The looped ends create the loveliest visual without sacrificing structure.

 As opposed to a slicked-back style, opt for loose, romantic strands.
 This has the structure of a traditional pony with the added allure of volume and wispiness.